-One of the largest employee trends in recent years is remote working, which has been on the rise thanks largely to enabling technology such as mobile, faster internet speeds and, as explained in this blog post - intranets and the distributed workforce, more powerful and engaging intranets.
+One of the largest employee trends in recent years is remote working, which has been on the rise thanks largely to enabling technology such as mobile, faster internet speeds and more powerful and engaging intranets.
 Successful intranets designed with remote workers in mind include online collaboration tools such as IM, wikis, message boards and profiles as well as shared workspaces which allow for good communication.

 Some believe intranets are outdated platforms that have no place in business, however, new cloud and other technologies mean that community-centric and CMS platforms are more accessible and relevant than ever before.
 Read about modern intranet uses in our post, the rebirth of the intranet.

 Another topic discussed at length on the Elcom blog is the use of social intranet tools to boost engagement and collaboration.
 As we already know, engagement and productivity are linked when it comes to intranets.
 Modern intranet platforms include a wide array of social tools for employee use.
 These, as well as other tools (blogging, forums, wikis, social feeds, Q&A sections), help to establish a working intranet which provides many benefits to an organisation.
 You can expect benefits like:

 Enterprise Social Networking is also making waves as a method for improved collaboration and productivity in the workforce.
 This post on what you need to know about Enterprise Social Networking outlines how ESNs use social software to improve three key areas of business: